Know Before You Go

 The Madison Institute wraps up with your last class on Thursday and the Closing Celebration Social Hour.
 Your faculty ask that you stay through the final session of your track to receive your certificate if at all possible.

-Check Out Your Track's Thrive Community
+Check Out Your Track's Online Community

 Upon arrival, you will receive a binder containing all essential information and materials.
 Pre-reads, track blueprints, and additional supplementary materials may be added to your track's group in the AHP Thrive Community, so be sure to log in and check it out.

-Even if you are not an AHP member, you still have access to your track’s Thrive group.
+Even if you are not an AHP member, you still have access to your track’s Thrivegroup.
 If you have any questions, please email [email protected].

 On Your Computer

-Log in at www.ahp.org with your AHP email address and password.
 If you don’t have login credentials or need them reset, email [email protected] for assistance.

 Click the "Thrive Community" link at the top of the page.